dojo/docs/dojo/store.rst

 ====================
-Watching Result Sets
+Observing Result Sets
 ====================

-One can listen for changes in data through the watch method on the result set (the object returned from a query).
-The watch method has the following signature:
+One can listen for changes in data through the observe method on the result set (the object returned from a query).
+The observe method has the following signature:

 ====================================================================  ======================================================================
 Method                                                                Description
 ====================================================================  ======================================================================
-`watch(listener) <dojo/store/resultset/subscribe>`_                   The listener function is called with following arguments:
+`observe(listener) <dojo/store/resultset/subscribe>`_                   The listener function is called with following arguments:
-                                                                      listener(index, existingObjectId, newObject);

-                                                                      The index value indicates the position in the result set that changed.
-                                                                      If this value is undefined, it indicates that the store was unable to determine where in the result set the change took place.
-                                                                      The existingObjectId indicates the object id of the object that formerly existed at the index position.
-If this value is undefined it indicates the object was inserted into the position.
-                                                                      The newObject indicates the new object that fills the given index position.
-                                                                      If this is undefined it indicates that the previous object was (indicated by the existingObjectId) was removed from the result set.
+                                                                      listener(object, removedFrom, insertedInto);

+                                                                      The object parameter indicates the object that was create, modified, or deleted. * The removedFrom parameter indicates the index in the result array where the object used to be.
+If the value is -1, then the object is an addition to this result set (due to a new object being created, or changed such that it is a part of the result set). * The insertedInto parameter indicates the index in the result array where the object should be now.
+If the value is -1, then the object is a removal from this result set
+                                                                      (due to an object being deleted, or changed such that it is not a part of the result set).

 `close <dojo/store/resultset/close>`_                                 When close() is called on a result set, notifications will no longer be fired.
 ====================================================================  ======================================================================